 We all sigh with relief when the midges are on their way out and we can relax our sweet itch regime for a few months.

-But for those of us who keep their horses and ponies out all or most of the time (as we know it’s what they thrive on), there are plenty more challenges awaiting with the cold damp winter and early spring weather.
+But for those of us who keep our horses and ponies out all or most of the time (as we know it’s what they thrive on), there are plenty more challenges awaiting with the cold damp winter and early spring weather.

 Quite a few equines are prone to skin breakouts such as MUD FEVER, RAIN SCALD, and other forms of DERMATITIS (such as ECZEMA, MALLENDERS and SALLANDERS) in damp weather since the microbes which are mainly responsible (bacteria and fungi) thrive in moist conditions.
 It rarely gets cold enough for long enough to kill off the microbes in the immediate environment.